semantic-flow/sflo/documentation/task.2025-11-28-architecture-plan.md

 These are explicitly **not** part of this task:

 - Full debasing algorithm with IRI rewriting
-- Payload unpacking into child nodes
+- Payload unpacking into child knops
-- Config inheritance from parent nodes
+- Config inheritance from parent knops
 - Full PROV/DelegationChain modeling
 - SHACL validation
 - RDF store integration